 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of uPVC double glazed design.
-Front and rear entrance doors are of uPVC and glass panel construction.
+The majority of windows in the property are of a uPVC double glazed design.
+The windows in the property are of a mixed age and type.
+Entrance to the front of the property is via a uPVC/composite door which provides access to the entrance vestibule/porch area.
+A uPVC and glass panel door provides access from the utility room apartment to the garden grounds at the rear elevation.
 External decorations Visually inspected.
-Roughcast finish to main walls.

-Conservatories / porches There is a sun room at the rear elevation.
-The roof is of a mono-pitched design and overlaid tiles.
-The roof incorporates a velux window. uPVC and glass panel doors provide access from the sun room to the garden grounds at the rear elevation.
-The windows are of uPVC design and contain double glazing. -------------------------- ---
+Roughcast finishes to the main walls.
+Painted finish to the external timbers.
+Conservatories / porches Visually inspected.
+There is an entrance vestibule/porch to the front elevation.
+Entrance to the porch is via a uPVC/composite door at the front elevation.
+The windows serving the porch area appear to be of a uPVC/composite design and contain double glazing.
+The roof covering the porch area is of a mono pitched design and overlaid with zinc and incorporates a velux window.
+There is also a conservatory which is located at the side elevation.
+Access to the conservatory is via a timber and glass panel door from the kitchen/dining area apartment.
+The windows serving the conservatory are of uPVC double glazed design whilst the roof is of a pitched design and overlaid with glass panels. uPVC and glass panel doors provide access from the conservatory to the garden grounds at the rear elevation.
 Communal areas None.
-Garages and permanent outbuildings There is no garage.
+Garages and permanent outbuildings Visually inspected.
+There is no garage.
 There are no permanent outbuildings.
-Within the rear garden grounds there is a timber garden shed.
+Within the garden grounds there are timber and metal garden sheds.
 No detailed inspection has taken place.

 Outside areas and boundaries Visually inspected.
-Garden grounds to the front and rear elevations.
-Boundaries are defined by garden fencing.
-The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
+There are garden grounds to the front, side and rear elevations.
+The exact allocation is unknown.
+Boundaries are mainly defined by garden hedges and garden fencing.
+Access to the property is via a shared driveway with the neighbouring house "Laurelbank".
+Rights of access should be confirmed together with any shared maintenance and repairing costs/liabilities.
+The road and footpath adjoining the front of the site are made up and are assumed to be adopted by the Local Authority.

-Internal walls Visually inspected from floor level Mainly formed in plasterboard.
 Ceilings Visually inspected from floor level.
+A mix of lath and plaster and plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Mainly formed in plasterboard.
+Some solid brick sections also noted.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Flooring within the property is mainly of suspended timber design.
+Flooring within the property is a mix of solid concrete and suspended timber design.
 Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-No sub-floor inspection has taken place.
+Access to part of the sub floor area is via a small hatch at the side elevation.
+Our inspection has been undertaken fro the hatch only.
+No detailed inspection of the sub floor area has taken place.
+Therefore, no comment can be made on its condition.